PeterCamilleri/rctp/README.md

 Also, if you want to really step up your compiler skills, a serious read of these books could help a lot.

 Modern Compiler Design (Dick Grune, Kees van Reeuwijk, Henri E. Bal Ceriel, J.H.
-Jacobs, Koen Langendoen, 2012)
+Jacobs, Koen Langendoen, 2012) *1

 WIP

+Notes
+  (1) - I here there is a 2016 edition now.